jeudi 4 décembre 2025

 Chris Evans, Editor

 P.S.
-I’d love to hear what you think of this newsletter.
-You can email me your feedback here.
+Please let me know what you think of this newsletter.
+You can email me here.

 We have sent you this email because you have either asked us to or because we think it will interest you.